Dear EMU Campus Community:

 Anupam Chugh Sidhu

 Welcome to the Eastern Michigan University Presidential Search website.
-As the Chair of the Presidential Search Advisory Committee (PSAC), I am looking forward to working with all of you as we search for Eastern’s next dynamic leader.
+As the Chair of the Presidential Search Advisory Committee (PSAC), I am looking forward to working with all of you as we search for Eastern's next dynamic leader.
 We will be using this site to keep all of you informed throughout the process in naming our next President.
-The PSAC consists of regents, faculty, administrators, alumni and students.

-We want to take this time to encourage you to nominate potential candidates for the presidency by emailing [email protected].
-Please include the individual’s name and institution or organization where they are employed.
+We want to take this time to encourage you to nominate potential candidates for the presidency be emailing [email protected].
+Please include the individual's name and institution or organization where they are employed.
 Contact information and comments are helpful but not required.
 All nominations will be held in strict confidence by the search firm.

 Warmest regards,